Habits are pretty much who you are.

 Once you realize the’ whens and whys’ of a habit you want to break, try substituting another action in its place.

-Suppose you drink two cans of soda day.
+Suppose you drink two cans of soda a day.
 Substitute one of the cans for a cup of water or naturally flavored seltzer.
 Once that’s working well, substitute the other can of soda with something healthier.

 Or, suppose you spend 2 hours a day on social media.
 Time yourself.
 Stop at one hour.
 Then jump into writing something, whether it’s your story or a blog post.